spiral/docs/framework/bootloaders.md

 hand, bootloading cache provides ability to connect multiple extensions or modules without getting much performance penalty on that.

 ## Booting code
-Often you might want to excute your code at moment of application bootloading, you can do that by simply declaring specific constant in your bootloader `BOOT` and creating boot method with supported method injection:
+Often you might want to execute your code at moment of application bootloading, you can do that by simply declaring specific constant in your bootloader `BOOT` and creating boot method with supported method injection:

 ```php
 class AppBootloader extends Bootloader